Jeff Knox

 Jefferson B.A.
-Knox is an American golfer.
+Knox is an American amateur golfer.
 Knox is a member of Augusta National Golf Club, where he holds the course record with an 11-under 61 off the member's tees.
+He is known for serving as the non-competitive marker for the Masters golf tournament from 2002 to 2021.
 Knox is considered to be the best amateur golfer in the state of Georgia.

 Personal life

 Knox was born in Thomson, Georgia.
 He attended Thomson High School, and the University of Georgia, where he earned a degree in finance in 1984.
 Knox is a prior board member of the University of Georgia Foundation and the First Bank of Georgia.

 Golf career

 Knox won the 1998 edition of the Azalea Invitational amateur tournament with a score of 270.
 He has also won the Peach Blossom Invitational and is a two-time Charlie Coe champion.
 He is a member of the Georgia Golf Hall of Fame.

 From 2002 to 2021 Knox served as the non-competitive marker for the Masters golf tournament.
 A non-competitive marker is a player from outside the field who is brought in when an odd number of players make the cut to fill out the first pairing.
 During his time at the Masters, Knox became known as a course specialist by beating many of the professional players he was paired with.